Menu

 Calloway was a master of energetic scat singing and led one of the most popular dance bands in the United States from the early 1930s to the late 1940s.
 His band included trumpeters Dizzy Gillespie, Jonah Jones, and Adolphus "Doc" Cheatham, saxophonists Ben Webster and Leon "Chu" Berry, guitarist Danny Barker, bassist Milt Hinton, and drummer Cozy Cole.

-Calloway had several hit records in the 1930s and 1940s, becoming the first African-American musician to sell one million copies of a single record.
+Calloway had several hit records in the 1930s and 1940s, becoming the first African-American musician to sell one million copies of a record.
 He became known as the "Hi-de-ho" man of jazz for his most famous song, "Minnie the Moocher", originally recorded in 1931.
 He reached the Billboard charts in five consecutive decades (1930s–1970s).
 Calloway also made several stage, film, and television appearances until his death in 1994 at the age of 86.
 He had roles in Stormy Weather (1943), Porgy and Bess (1953), The Cincinnati Kid (1965), and Hello Dolly!
 (1967).
 His career enjoyed a marked resurgence from his appearance in the 1980 film The Blues Brothers.

 Source : Wikipedia